Claire Szabó

-Claire Szabó is a New Zealand chief executive officer and was president of the New Zealand Labour Party from 2019 to 2022.
+Claire Elizabeth Szabó is a New Zealand chief executive officer and was president of the New Zealand Labour Party from 2019 to 2022.

 Biography

 Her father came to New Zealand as a refugee from Hungary in 1956 following the Hungarian Uprising, her mother was a nurse.
 She grew up in Papakura in a council house.

-After finishing her high school education at Diocesan School for Girls in Auckland, she studied music at the University of Auckland and later gained degrees at Trinity College Dublin in Education Management, Victoria University of Wellington in Commerce and Administration and Harvard University in Public Administration.
+After finishing her high school education at Diocesan School for Girls in Auckland, she studied music at the University of Auckland and later gained degrees at Trinity College Dublin in Education Management, Victoria University of Wellington in Commerce and Administration, and Harvard University in Public Administration.

 In 2006, aged 27, she became the chief executive officer of English Language Partners New Zealand.
 In 2013, she became the chief executive officer of Habitat for Humanity New Zealand.
 In 2010, she was both named young executive of the year and won the New Zealand Institute of Management award.